World Food Day: Events

+In over 150 countries, World Food Day is marked by a number of events.
+Collective action helps make World Food Day one of the most celebrated days in the United Nation's calendar.
+Hundreds of events and outreach activities bring together governments, businesses, organizations, the media, the public, and even the youth.
+They help promote worldwide awareness of hunger and take action for the future of food, people, and the planet.
+Examples of some events held across the world are listed below.

 United States

 World Food Day has been a tradition in the United States since one year after the first World Food Day in 1981.
 In the United States the endeavor is sponsored by 450 national, private voluntary organizations.
 One example for World Food Day events is the World Food Day Sunday Dinners that Oxfam America sponsors in collaboration with several other non-profits.
 Emeritus Archbishop Desmond Tutu and author Francis Moore Lappe have teamed up with Oxfam America to promote World Food Day Sunday Dinners.

 The Iowa Hunger Summit has been held on or near World Food Day since 2007, and is organized by the World Food Prize in conjunction with their annual symposium in Des Moines, Iowa.

 Europe

 In Italy, ministries, universities, research agencies, international agencies, and NGOs have organized many conferences as well as exhibitions and symposia.
-The Italian Ministry of Agriculture and Forestry Policies organized a meeting which focused on women's rights in rural areas in 2005.
+The headquarters of the Food and Agriculture Organization (FAO) is located in Rome, Italy.

 In Germany, the Federal Ministry of Consumer Protection, Food and Agriculture have all become involved via press conferences.

 Spanish television has been active in broadcasting events.
 FAO Goodwill Ambassador – Spanish soccer star Raul – has taken part in events and helped highlight food-security issues across his country.

 The UK Food Group has also been active through conferences and media broadcasts.

 In the emerging economies of Eastern Europe – i.e. Albania, Armenia, Croatia, Czech Republic, Georgia, Hungary, Moldova, North Macedonia, Serbia and Montenegro, and Slovak Republic – a variety of activities have been held.

-In Hungary, renowned experts have given presentations in the Hungarian Agricultural Museum and FAO, and WFD medals have been awarded to well-known Hungarian experts by the FAO Sub-Regional Representative.
+In Hungary, experts have given presentations in the Hungarian Agricultural Museum and FAO, and WFD medals have been awarded to Hungarian experts by the FAO Sub-Regional Representative.

 On behalf of the Holy See, Popes John Paul II and Benedict XVI have sent an annual message for food producers and consumers on World Food Day.